 The computational meshes can be sized and discretized independently.
 One of the most difficult interactions to compute across several independent computational meshes is the magnetostatic interaction.
-A newly developed method, termed multi-layered convolution, allows computation of demagnetizing fields for multiple meshes with arbitrary thicknesses, arbitrary relative positioning and spacings, without impacting on the computational performance.
+A newly developed method, termed multi-layered convolution [24], manuscript.
+However, the online version of record will be different from this version once it has been copyedited and typeset.
+PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0024382 allows computation of demagnetizing fields for multiple meshes with arbitrary thicknesses, arbitrary relative positioning and spacings, without impacting on the computational performance.
 Other long-range interactions include the Oersted field, which is computed from the current density obtained using the transport solver, as well as stray field computation from a number of fixed magnetic dipoles.
-Individual magnetic mesh modules include magneto-crystalline anisotropy (MCA), either uniaxial or cubic, direct exchange interaction, Dzyaloshinsky-Moriya interaction (DMI), either bulk or interfacial, surface exchange coupling, topographical surface, and edge roughness.
+Individual magnetic mesh modules include magnetocrystalline anisotropy (MCA), either uniaxial or cubic, direct exchange interaction, Dzyaloshinsky-Moriya interaction (DMI) [25,26], either bulk or interfacial, surface exchange coupling [27], topographical surface and edge roughness [28].

-The software has a modular structure and is open-source, facilitating community contributions of new computational modules.
-An extensive user manual is included, together with many examples of both scripted simulations, as well as preconfigured simulation setups.
+The software has a modular structure and is open-source [29], facilitating community contributions of new computational modules.
+An extensive user manual [30] is included, together with many examples of both scripted simulations, as well as pre-configured simulation setups.
 The software is provided with a graphical user interface for interactive display of simulation data, with user control enabled through a graphical console allowing intuitive and interactive control of simulations.
-The software may also be controlled using Python scripts, which communicate with Boris through network sockets, thus allowing either local or remote user control.
+The software may also be controlled using Python scripts which communicate with Boris through network sockets, thus allowing either local or remote user control.
 The software has been programmed mainly in C++17 and CUDA C, as well as Python.
-All computational routines can be executed on central processing units (CPUs), as well as graphical processing units (GPUs) using the CUDA framework.
-Supported operating systems include Windows 7, Windows 10, and Linux-based distributions; in the current version (2.9) Linux compilations of Boris do not include a graphical interface, only providing a basic text console; however, the software is otherwise fully functional and may be conveniently controlled using Python scripts, which is especially useful for controlling multiple independent instances in a Linux cluster.
-The code-base size currently consists of ~130 k source lines of code (comments and trivial lines excluded) and is contained in ~800 source code files, including a purpose-written object-oriented finite difference vector calculus library for both CPU and GPU computations.
-External dependences include FFTW3 and CUDA.
-Material definitions are made available through an online database of material parameters.
+All computational routines can be executed on central processing units (CPU), as well as graphical processing units (GPU) using the CUDA framework [31].
+Supported operating systems include Windows 7, Windows 10, and Linux-based distributions; in the current version (2.9) Linux compilations of Boris do not include a graphical interface, only providing a basic text console, however the software is otherwise fully functional and may be conveniently controlled using Python scripts, which is especially useful for controlling multiple independent instances in a Linux cluster.
+The code-base size currently consists of ~130k source lines of code (comments and trivial lines excluded), and is contained in ~800 source code files, including a purpose-written object-oriented finite difference vector calculus library for both CPU and GPU computations.
+External dependences include FFTW3 [32] and CUDA [31].
+Material definitions are made available through an online database of material parameters [33].
 The online materials database allows users to contribute new entries through a set of simple built-in protocols described in the manual.
-Material definitions used in this work are given in the online materials database.
-Moreover, all the simulation scripts and files used to obtain the results presented here have been included in the Boris GitHub repository.
+Material definitions used in this work are given in the online materials database [33].
+Moreover all the simulation scripts and files used to obtain the results presented here have been included in the Boris GitHub repository [29].